-20 Best Motivational Books to Take Charge of Your Life
+The 20 Best Motivational Books to Read in 2020

-When you read a good book, you want to go out and conquer the world.
+When you read the right book, you want to go out and conquer the world.
 The book motivates you to succeed.
 It is a good motivational book that hands you the tools you need to help you succeed.
 That is what makes great life-changing books.